RL-arch/detector/README.md

-# DETECTOR: AI-based Organoid Dectection for Automated FIS Analysis
+# "DETECTOR": AI-based Organoid Detection for Automated FIS Analysis

 Implementation the software in paper - **[Prime editing functionally corrects Cystic Fibrosis-causing CFTR mutations in human organoids and airway epithelial cells](https://)** (Cell reports Medicine, Accepted)

-This code count the total number of organoids in each image, and detect the swelling organoids after gene editing.
+This code serves two purposes: firstly, it accurately counts the total number of organoids in each image using Bayesian Crowd Counting, resolving the issue of segmentation inaccuracy in dense organoids.
+Secondly, it identifies swelling organoids resulting from gene editing using YOLOv7.

-To address the inaccuracy of existing image segmentation and detection for dense organoids, we divided the task into two: 1, to count the total number using Bayesian Crowd Counting; 2, to detect the small populations of growing targets using YOLOv7.

 ## Overview